cidetraq/Air-Pollution/README.md

-# Air-Pollution \n Use data00_100000_clean.csv (sample of 100,000 rows of data from the year 2000), along with rf_10.pkl which is a random forest of 10 trees.
-The iPython notebooks will be the most up to date.
+# Air-Pollution

+Update 12/28/18:

+Both Carroll and Nicholas have achieved great results in mean absolute error and mean squared error metrics using random forest and a LSTM.
+FFT was tried with little advantage in using it.
+The next step will be wavelet-transform.

+Work at scale on the cluster.